Adhu Oru Kana Kaalam: Production

-Following the success of Kadhal Kondein (2003), Balu Mahendra signed on Dhanush to appear in his next film in July 2003.
-Initially the director revealed that the film titled Adhu Oru Kana Kaalam would be an extension to his 1979 film Azhiyadha Kolangal stating that Dhanush would play a teenager infatuated by a woman who is fifteen years older than him to be played by Ramya Krishnan.
-However he opted against doing that story and decided to build his film around two of his Malayalam films from the 1980s – Nireekshana and Yathra, and the title of the film was subsequently changed to Unakkae Uyiranaen.
+Following the success of Kaadhal Kondein (2003) starring Dhanush, Balu Mahendra signed on the actor to appear in his next film in July 2003.
+Initially the director revealed that the film titled Adhu Oru Kana Kaalam would be an extension to his 1979 film Azhiyatha Kolangal stating that Dhanush would play a teenager infatuated by a woman who is fifteen years older than him to be played by Ramya Krishnan.
+However he opted against doing that story and decided to build his film around his 1985 film Yathra, and the title of the film was subsequently changed to Unakkae Uyiranaen.
 It was later changed back to the original title before release.

 The shoot for the film began in December 2003 with scenes featuring the lead pair shot in Chennai.
 The film was shot in Hogenakkal Falls in November 2004, with Dhanush marrying Aishwarya Rajinikanth in between schedules.
 He consequently also delayed his honeymoon, to commit to a fifteen-day schedule for the film in December 2004.
-During the making of the film, Dhanush also struck up a friendship with assistant director Vetrimaaran, and the pair have since come together for four films.
+During the making of the film, Dhanush also struck up a friendship with assistant director Vetrimaaran, and the pair have since come together for multiple films.
 The film was delayed through late 2004 after the director fell ill.

-In August 2005, the film faced criticism for a promotional hoarding put up in Chennai which featured photographs of Priyamani and Dhanush in a compromising position.
-It became the second such film during the period, where they were forced to remove the hoardings due to public protest after Silambarasan's Vallavan.
-Further trouble occurred in October 2005, Balu Mahendra approached the police seeking action to secure a sum of Rs 3.75 lakh, an outstanding amount of his salary for directing the movie, from the producer Sai Suresh and matters were resolved quickly.
-Although early reports suggested that Dhanush would be the distributor, producer Vishwas Sundar, bought the distribution rights and subsequently released the film in the Diwali season of 2005.

-After the film's release, members of the regional censor board complained that the promos of Adhu Oru Kana Kaalam were being shown on television without mentioning that the film had an "adult" certificate.
-At the time of censoring, Balu Mahendra was not willing to cut the deep lip-to-lip kissing scenes between the lead pair of Dhanush and Priya Mani and opted for an "A" certificate, which he subsequently refused to note down in the promotions.
+The film faced criticism for an early promotional hoarding put up in Chennai which featured photographs of Priyamani and Dhanush in a compromising position, and was removed by police.
+Further trouble occurred in October 2005, Balu Mahendra approached the police seeking action to secure a sum of Rs 3.75 lakh, an outstanding amount of his salary for directing the film, from the film's producer and matters were resolved quickly.
+Post release, members of the regional censor board complained that the promos of Adhu Oru Kana Kaalam were being shown on television without mentioning that the film had an "A" (adults only) certificate.
+At the time of censoring, Balu Mahendra was not willing to cut the deep lip-to-lip kissing scenes between the lead pair of Dhanush and Priyamani and opted for an A certificate, which he subsequently refused to note down in the promotions.